willyfully/rocketpool-hyperdrive-node-sync-monitor/README.md

 The script runs the rocketpool node sync or hyperdrive service sync commands and parses the output to check if the node is synced.

+## Credits
+Thanks Cursor + Claude 3.5 sonnet for the huge help!

 ## Installation:
 1. Create the installation directory and copy files:
    ```bash